MIAMI TOWNSHIP TRUSTEES

 · League of Women Voters newsletter;

-· E-Mail from MVRPC re: review of proposed new transportation projects;
+· E-Mail from MVRPC re: OARC 2018 Candidates Forum;

 FIRE DEPARTMENT REPORT

-At the request of the Chief, a MOTION by Mr.Mucher and SECONDED by Mr. Crockett was made to adopt RESOLUTION 2017-26: Reclassification of a volunteer to part-time status.
+At the recommendation of the Chief, a MOTION by Mr.Hollister and SECONDED by Mr. Crockett was made to adopt RESOLUTION 2018-29: Appointment of volunteers.
 MOTION CARRIED unanimously.

-NEW FIRE HOUSE REPORT
+NEW FIRE STATION REPORT

 ROAD DEPARTMENT REPORT